ge-high-assurance/VERDICT/tools/verdict/README.md

-[OSATE](https://osate.org/about-osate.html) is an Open Source AADL Tool Environment based on the [Eclipse Modeling Tools](https://www.eclipse.org/downloads/packages/release/2019-03/r/eclipse-modeling-tools) package (currently build 2019-03, moving to build 2019-09 in the next OSATE release).
+[OSATE](https://osate.org/about-osate.html) is an Open Source AADL Tool Environment based on the [Eclipse Modeling Tools](https://www.eclipse.org/downloads/packages/release/2019-03/r/eclipse-modeling-tools) package.
 The VERDICT tool consists of an OSATE plugin and a set of VERDICT back-end tools invoked by the plugin.
 The OSATE plugin sources are in this directory and the back-end tool sources are in another directory [(../verdict-back-ends)](../verdict-back-ends).